tidepool-org/datica-policies-jamdocs/docs/policies.md

 ---
 title: "Compliance Policies"
-metaDescription: "The goal of this policy is to guide and direct Datica workforce members on how to defend its assets against internal, external, deliberate or accidental threats."
+metaDescription: "The goal of this policy is to guide and direct Tidepool workforce members on how to defend its assets against internal, external, deliberate or accidental threats."
-date: 2018-09-15 07:42:34
+date: Thu Aug 11 08:59:45 CDT 2022
 slug: policies
 ---